anyci/anyci/README.md

 Once in AnyCI you can try different CIs with very little effort.
 And your developers will love you.
 And so will your opsy teams for taking care of dependencies.

 ### Tenets

 * *accessible*: let developers run _exactly_ what the CI platform runs without having to check-in code. aka avoiding "commit hell".
-* *portable*: execute CI steps reliably inside containers. aka getting out of the dependency managment business and freeing yourself to try different CI platforms with _zero code changes_.
+* *portable*: execute CI steps reliably inside containers. aka getting out of the dependency managment business.
-* *maintainable*: keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in your centralized `anyci` repository. aka encouraging inheritance and reuse.
+* *maintainable*: keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in your centralized `anyci` repository. aka less reviews, more inheritance and and reuse.
 * *flexible*: allow customizations per codebase repository through simple overrides. aka getting out of the way.

 > :thought_balloon: these tenets seems a universal tooling standard. lets call it **PFAM**

 ## environment variables